pudly/schmopera-hugo/content/articles/in-review-the-seven-deadly-sins.md

 date = "2015-09-27T10:36:00-04:00"
 lastmod = "2015-09-28T10:26:00-04:00"
 publishDate = "2015-09-27T11:05:00-04:00"
-short_description = "I'm always excited by Kurt Weill.
-Ever since my first exposure to Mahagonny and Down in the Valley (one of his American musicals) I've been fascinated by his work with Bertolt Brecht.
+short_description = "I&#039;m always excited by Kurt Weill.
+Ever since my first exposure to Mahagonny and Down in the Valley (one of his American musicals) I&#039;ve been fascinated by his work with Bertolt Brecht.
 On Friday, September 25th I got to re-hear one of my favourites presented by The Friends of Gravity." slug = "in-review-the-seven-deadly-sins" title = "In review: The Seven Deadly Sins"
 +++